Merkle's Key Agreement Protocol is Optimal: An $O(n^2)$ Attack on any Key Agreement from Random Oracles: Proving the Main Theorem

+\begin{definition}[Heavy Queries] For a random variable $\bfV$ whose samples $V \gets \bfV$ are sets of queries, sets of query-answer pairs, or views, we say a query $q$ is \emph{$\e$-heavy} for $\bfV$ if and only if $\Pr[q \in \Q(\bfV)] \geq \eps$. \end{definition}

-\paragraph{Executions and the distribution $\EXEC$.} An \emph{execution} of Alice, Bob, and Eve can be described by a tuple $(r_a,h_a,r_b,h_b,\cI)$ where $r_a$ denotes Alice's random tape, $h_a$ denotes the sequence of answers that Alice gets in response to her oracle queries during the execution, $r_b$ and $h_b$ are defined analogously, and $\cI$ denotes the set of all query/answer pairs that Eve learns during the execution.
-We say that a tuple $(r_a,h_a,r_b,h_b,\cI)$ is \emph{consistent} if it describes an execution of Alice, Bob and Eve in which whenever two parties make the same query to the oracle they get the same answer.
-A partial execution is an execution truncated at a certain point in time (that is, the transcripts contain only the oracle answers for queries that are asked up to that point).
-We denote by $\EXEC$ the distribution over (full) executions that is obtained by running the algorithms for Alice, Bob and Eve with uniformly chosen random tapes and a random oracle.
+\paragraph{Executions and Distributions} A (full) \emph{execution} of Alice, Bob, and Eve can be described by a tuple $(r_A,r_B,H)$ where $r_A$ denotes Alice's random tape, $r_B$ denotes Bob's random tape, and $H$ is the random oracle (note that Eve is deterministic).
+We denote by $\EXEC$ the distribution over (full) executions that is obtained by running the algorithms for Alice, Bob and Eve with uniformly chosen random tapes $r_A,r_B$ and a uniformly sampled random oracle $H$.
+By $\Pr_\EXEC[P^i_A]$ we denote the probability that a full execution of the system leads to $\bfP^i_A=P^i_A$ for a given $P^i_A$.
+We use the same notation also for other components of the system (by treating their occupance as events) as well.

-\paragraph{The distribution $\EXEC(M,\cI)$.} For $M=[m_1,\ldots,m_i]$ a sequence of $i$ messages, and $\cI$ a set of query/answer pairs, we denote by $\EXEC(M,\cI)$ the distribution over partial executions up to the point in the system in which the $i\tth$ message is sent (by Alice or bob), where the transcript of messages equals $M$ and the set of query/answers that Eve learns equals $\cI$.
-Note that we can verify that $\cI$ is consistent with $M$ by simulating Eve's algorithm on the transcript $M$, checking that whenever Eve makes a query, this query is in $\cI$, in which case we feed Eve with the corresponding answer (and verifying at the end that there are no ``extra'' queries in $\cI$ not asked by Eve).
-Thus for every $(M,\cI)$ that can be obtained from running the protocol, the distribution $\EXEC(M,\cI)$ is equal to the distribution obtained by sampling $(r_a,h_a,r_b,h_b)$ at random conditioned on being consistent with one another and $(M,\cI)$. \Mnote{You said they are different, but they are the same indeed.} \Bnote{We need to verify that $h_a$ is consistent with $h_b$ as well.}
+For a sequence of $i$ messages $M^i=[m_1,\ldots,m_i]$ exchanged between the two parties and a set of query-answer pairs (\ie a partial function) $P$, by $\Views(M^i,P)$ we denote the joint distribution over the views $(V^i_A,V^i_B)$ of Alice and Bob in their own (partial) executions up to the point in the system in which the $i$'th message is sent (by Alice or Bob) conditioned on: the transcript of messages in the first $i$ rounds being equal to $M^i$ and $H(q)=a$ for all $(q,a) \in P$.
+Looking ahead in the proof, the distribution $\Views(M^i,P)$ would be the conditional distribution of Alice's and Bob's views in eyes of the attacker Eve who knows the public messages and has learned oracle query-answer pairs described in $P$.
+For $(M^i,P)$ such that $\Pr_\EXEC[M^i,P] >0$, the distribution $\Views(M^i,P)$ can be sampled by first sampling $(r_A,r_B, H)$ uniformly at random conditioned on being consistent with $(M^i,P)$ and then deriving Alice's and Bob's views $V^i_A,V^i_B$ from the sampled $(r_A,r_B, H)$.